open-craft/openedx-deployment/docs/openstack-openedx/supported-deployment.md

 1. Set up RabbitMQ: Create a username+password for "celery" and another username+password for "xqueue".
 1. Set up ElasticSearch as listed in the requirements section above.
 1. Create a private git repository (we recommend using GitHub or GitLab) with a name like "sitename-vars" where sitename is the name of your new Open edX site
-1. In that new repository, create a vars.yml file using [this template](https://github.com/open-craft/opencraft/pull/204) (or [this alternate template](https://github.com/open-craft/openedx-deployment/blob/supported-deployment-template/openstack-openedx/vars-template.yml)) as a template
+1. In that new repository, create a vars.yml file using [this template](https://github.com/open-craft/opencraft/pull/204) as a template
 1. Go through `vars.yml` and customize each variable to match your planned deployment.
 The comments included in the file offer an explanation of what each setting does.
-1. Set up a "director" VM following [these instructions](http://opencraft.com/doc/openedx-deployment/shared/director/).
+1. Set up a "director" VM following [these instructions](../shared/director/).
 1. Run ansible to provision the instance using [the edx-stateless.yml playbook](https://github.com/edx/configuration/blob/master/playbooks/edx-stateless.yml):
    ```
    ansible-playbook -i 1.2.3.4 -e@../path/to/sitename-vars.yml -u ubuntu edx-stateless.yml